 KangarooTwelve: fast hashing based on Keccak-p

-KangarooTwelve is a fast and secure extendable-output function (XOF), the generalization of hash functions to arbitrary output lengths.
-Derived from Keccak, it aims at higher speeds than FIPS 202's SHA-3 and SHAKE functions, while retaining their flexibility and basis of security.
-On high-end platforms, it can exploit a high degree of parallelism, whether using multiple cores or the single-instruction multiple-data (SIMD) instruction set of modern processors.
+KangarooTwelve is a family of fast and secure extendable-output functions (XOFs), the generalization of hash functions to arbitrary output lengths, with two instances: KT128 and KT256.
+Derived from Keccak, these functions aim at higher speeds than FIPS 202's SHA-3 and SHAKE functions, while retaining their flexibility and basis of security.
+On high-end platforms, they can exploit a high degree of parallelism, whether using multiple cores or the single-instruction multiple-data (SIMD) instruction set of modern processors.
 Some examples:

-• On current Intel architectures with AVX2, KangarooTwelve tops at 1.4 cycles/byte for long messages on a single core, and at 0.51 cycles/byte with AVX-512.
+• On current Intel architectures with AVX2, KT128 tops at 1.4 cycles/byte for long messages on a single core, and at 0.51 cycles/byte with AVX-512.

-On low-end platforms, as well as for short messages, it is roughly twice faster than the fastest FIPS 202 instance SHAKE128.
+On low-end platforms, as well as for short messages, KT128 is roughly twice faster than the fastest FIPS 202 instance SHAKE128, and KT256 is roughly twice faster than SHAKE256.

 Technical details